laraXgram/laraxgram.github.io/src/temple8.md

 <a name="passing-data-to-components"></a>
 ### Passing Data to Components

-You may pass data to Temple8 components using HTML attributes.
+You may pass data to Template components using HTML attributes.
 Hard-coded, primitive values may be passed to the component using simple HTML attribute strings.
 PHP expressions and variables should be passed to the component via attributes that use the `:` character as a prefix:

 ```blade
 <x-alert :message="$message"/>